 The unofficial start to earnings season in the US is when Alcoa, an aluminium producer, releases its financial report.
 From there, other companies follow suit.
 Because each one has its own accounting periods and terms, there are no set dates.
-Therefore, you’ll need to use our earnings calendar to keep abreast of all the latest quarterly filings.
 Earnings season in the US ends once all publicly trading companies have released their quarterly reports.

 How to Use an Earnings Calendar